 Research Using NSQIP Data

-If you would like additional information about NSQIP or are considering writing a research article using institutional or national NSQIP data, email Pamela Huggins at email@example.com.
+If you are a current Penn State Health or visiting student, resident, intern or doctor and would like additional information about NSQIP or are considering writing a research article using Penn State Health or National NSQIP data, please email Pamela Huggins at firstname.lastname@example.org for a data request form.